sxontheway/Keep-Learning/Paper_Reading/Detection.md

 ## Conclusion
 * About backbones
-    In terms of the backbone, under the same resolution (256*256):
+    In terms of the backbone, under the same resolution (256\*256), the FLOPS:

     |Darknet53|Darknet19|ResNet50|ResNet18|ResNet10/ShuffleNet/MobileNet varients|
     |:--:|:--:|:--:|:--:|:--:|